-KLAUS VOORMANN (Record Producer, Bass Guitarist) - Mini-Biography AND CAREER
+KLAUS VOORMANN (Record Producer, Bass Guitarist) - Mini-Biography and Career

 - The Musician-Turned-Producer Behind Iconic Records